The Human Truth Foundation

 CIA's The World Factbook (2013)5

-As a territory of New Zealand I do not have many specific statistics for this territory in its own right.
+As a territory of New Zealand, this territory does not have standard international statistics available for it in its own right.

 2. Niue's Health